 We aim to address this question in a pre-registered study.
-A preprint of the Registered Report (now under review) can be found here.
+A preprint of the Registered Report (in-principle accepted at Cortex) can be found here.

 I have presented the results from a pilot study at the SSSR conference in 2016 in Porto, slides here.